-This distribution is a function of factors aside from the market interest rate that render current dollars preferable to future dollars.
-The Commercial Sector Demand Module is designed to accept a distribution of time preferences as input.
-This is a discrete distribution; it takes the form of a list of real time preferences (premiums to the risk-free interest rate), and a proportion of commercial consumers corresponding to each time preference.
-The time preference distribution is modeled independently of the behavior rules.
-The time preference results in differences in consumer preferences between capital costs (paid initially) and fuel and O&M costs (incurred over the lifetime of the equipment).
-The value of the consumer's time preference interest rate premium influences the annualized installed capital cost through an annuity payment financial factor based on the 10-year Treasury bond rate, the time preference premium, and expected physical equipment lifetime.
-The sum of the 10-year Treasury bond rate and the consumer time preference premium is referred to as the implicit discount rate, i.e., the empirically based rate required to reflect actual purchases-the one implicitly used.
+and fuel and O&M costs (incurred over the lifetime of the equipment).
+The value of the consumer's risk-adjusted time preference interest rate premium influences the annualized installed capital cost through an annuity payment financial factor based on the 10-year Treasury bond rate, the risk-adjusted time preference premium, and expected physical equipment lifetime.
+The sum of the 10-year Treasury bond rate and the consumer risk-adjusted time preference premium is referred to as the implicit discount rate, i.e., the empirically based rate required to reflect actual purchases-the one implicitly used.
 The implicit discount rate is also known as a hurdle rate to emphasize consideration of all factors, both financial and nonfinancial, that affect an equipment purchase decision.
 The combination of these factors results in the height of the "hurdle" for the purchase decision.

-The distribution of the consumer's interest rate premium impacts results in several aspects.
+The model results are sensitive to the distribution of the risk-adjusted time preference premiums.
 If the distribution is denser at the high premiums, the annualized cost of capital for all new equipment will rise.
 Higher annualized capital cost implies that fewer buildings will be retrofitted and that equipment that has a higher installed capital cost is less likely to be chosen over a technology with a lower initial cost and higher operating and fuel costs.
 Typically, those technology and vintage combinations with high installed capital costs are high efficiency pieces of equipment, so that the indirect effect of this scenario is that fuel consumption is likely to be higher.
-The values currently used in the Commercial Sector Demand Module have been developed using case studies on the payback period or time preferences regarding the adoption of a specific technology.
-For AEO2005, the distribution of consumer time preference premiums is assumed constant over the forecast horizon under conditions of stable fuel prices.
-However, the model allows variation in the distribution on an annual basis to accommodate simulation of policy scenarios targeting consumers' hurdle (or implicit discount) rates.
-The module currently uses expected physical equipment lifetime as the discount horizon.
-Appendix A provides additional documentation and sources for the distribution of time preference premiums.
+The values currently used in the Commercial Sector Demand Module have been developed using case studies on the payback period or risk-adjusted time preferences regarding the adoption of a specific technology.
+The model allows variation in the distribution on an annual basis to accommodate simulation of policy scenarios targeting consumers' hurdle (or implicit discount) rates.
+However, for AEO2008 the distribution of consumer risk-adjusted time preference premiums is assumed constant over the projection horizon with the exception of adjustments to reflect recent legislation affecting Federal purchasing requirements.31 The module currently uses expected physical equipment lifetime as the discount horizon.
+Appendix A provides additional documentation and sources for the distribution of risk-adjusted time preference premiums.

 The distribution of hurdle rates used in the Commercial Module is affected by changes in fuel prices in addition to any annual changes input by the model user.
-If a fuel price rises relative to its price in the base year (1999), the nonfinancial portion of each hurdle rate in the distribution decreases to reflect an increase in the relative importance of fuel costs, expected in an environment of rising fuel prices.
-The function representing the fuel price effects on hurdle rates is given by Equations B-52 and B-53.
-Parameter assumptions for AEO2005 result in a 30 percent reduction in the nonfinancial portion of a hurdle rate with a doubling of fuel prices, down to a total hurdle rate of 15 percent, the assumed financial discount rate.
-If the time preference premium input by the model user results in a hurdle rate below 15 percent with base year fuel prices, no response to increasing fuel prices is assumed.
+If a fuel price rises relative to its price in the base year (2003), the nonfinancial portion of each hurdle rate in the distribution decreases to reflect an increase in the relative importance of fuel costs, expected in an environment of rising fuel prices.
+The function representing the fuel price effects on hurdle rates is given by Equations B-58 and B-59.
+Parameter assumptions for AEO2008 result in a 30 percent reduction in the nonfinancial portion of a hurdle rate with a doubling of fuel prices, down to a total hurdle rate of 15 percent, the assumed financial discount rate.
+If the risk-adjusted time preference premium input by the model user results in a hurdle rate below 15 percent with base year fuel prices, no response to increasing fuel prices is assumed.